 There are so many wrong headed ideas about the differences between men and women.
 Yes, there absolutely are differences, but we learn some real myths in our teenage years that just won’t go away.
 It’s hard to know whether this is due to seeing those myths again and again on TV and in the movies or if the media is just holding the mirror up to life.
-Gender based ideas about the desire for sex is a particularly prevalent one–as is how to have casual sex.
+Gender based ideas about the desire for sex (even for new dads) is a particularly prevalent one–as is how to have casual sex.

 I remember being given the evolutionary understanding of this as a fifteen year old.
 I’m sure you’ve heard it: In the dawn of time men need to continue their line (and populate the earth since we weren’t all packed into the cities then) and the best way to do that is to sow their sperm in as many places as possible.
 And they could do this, several times a day actually.
 But women could only have one child at a time (or at least plan on one child at a time.
 I don’t know the statistics for multiple births back then) and in order for that one child to grow up to continue their line they needed to keep that man with them for as long as possible in order to protect and nurture them and their baby.
 Conclusion: in the 1990’s men desire to have sex with many people, many times a day, but women want to have sex once every nine or ten months with one man.

 Seems like fully thought out logic?
 Not at all.

 One of the fun things we struggle with as humans, and this has a shred more scientific basis, is called cognitive dissonance.
 We just can’t really take in information that doesn’t jive with what we already absolutely know to be true.
 It’s why statistics about anything rarely change someone’s mind.
 It’s at the root of some of your most basic arguments about science, religion, or politics.
 It’s why therapy takes some time and why therapists tend not to give advice.